 What do I need to know about each support scheme?

-We've put together guides detailing everything you need to know about the Energy Bill Relief Scheme which currently supports businesses, and the new 12-month Energy Bills Discount Scheme which will replace this support in April this year.
+We've put together guides detailing everything you need to know about the Energy Bill Relief Scheme which has now ended, and the new 12-month Energy Bills Discount Scheme which has replaced this support from April 2023 onwards.

 How the NFU works for you